Amazing location nestled in the foothills of Morne Fraser overlooking the Atlantic Ocean and bay of Castle Bruce beach on the east coast of Dominica.

-- rebuilding the structure around the compost toilet
+- rebuilding the structure of the compost toilet

 - installing a simple outdoor shower

-- planting wind-breaks such as bamboo and erosion control such as vetiver grass.
+- planting wind-breaks such as bamboo and fruit trees and erosion control such as vetiver grass.

 Volunteers will stay in a cabin if available, or a tent with shared bathroom facilities.
 There is slow internet available via my phone for checking mails (on your own device).

 We are located in a fairly remote rural area surrounded by farms and forest.
-Beautiful hiking trails and river hang-out spots are close by.
+Beautiful river hang-out spots and some hiking trails are close by.
 The beach is a 25 minute walk.

 You will learn....